-Especially during time of change, it is important for leaders to have a communication plan.
+Especially during times of change, it is important for leaders to have a communication plan.
 Here are five action steps you can begin today to ensure that your communication is effective and builds engagement and commitment from your employees.

-- Schedule regular meetings with your team.
+- 1. Schedule regular meetings with your team.
 Take out your calendar and write in times for staff team meetings.
-And, even if working with a virtual team, it is important to find ways to engage them and to schedule, when possible, periodic face to face team meetings.
+And, even if working with a virtual team, find ways to engage them and to schedule, when possible, periodic face to face team meetings.
 Treat these meetings like any other business appointment or deadline.
 Make them a priority.
 Resolve not to cancel or reschedule if something more important comes up.
 Nothing is more important than regular communication! - 2.
 Be authentic.
-Employees trust only when the supervisor direct and honest.
+Employees trust only when their supervisor is direct and honest.
 Straight talk means presenting the good news and the bad, answering difficult questions, discussing issues you would prefer not to deal with, and saying "I don't know."
 To stay authentic regardless of the situation takes discipline and courage.
 If you are uncomfortable in informal and/or formal presentations/discussions with your team, get help.
-Ask a colleague who has skills you admire for pointers, get coaching or find a resources who can offer advice. - 3.
+Ask a colleague who has skills you admire for pointers, get coaching or find a resource who can offer advice. - 3.
 Relate your communication to business goals and their concerns.
-Your team meeting should focus on educating employees about any new developments, issues that are important to the organization and management decisions.
+Your team meeting should focus on educating employees about new developments, issues that are important to the organization, and management decisions.
 Topics should be future oriented to stay ahead of the grapevine.
-You must address what's about to happen, not what happened last week.
-This is your chance to set the stage, ensure accuracy and engage them in the process.
+You must address what is about to happen, not what happened last week.
+This is your chance to set the stage, ensure accuracy and engage employees in the process.
 When information comes first (or only) from the grapevine, leaders lose credibility.
 Employees form opinions that influence their work behavior and productivity only from what they hear first. - 4.
 Make a long-term communication commitment.
 Leaders often stop change communication efforts too soon.
 Improvements in understanding, morale, and productivity probably won't show up right away.
-In fact, initial reactions from your staff might be disappointing and leaders need to remain committed even when immediate results are discouraging.
+In fact, initial reactions from your staff might be disappointing; leaders need to remain committed even when immediate results are discouraging.
 At first, employees might react to your communication efforts with skeptical silence and fail to ask questions, make comments, or provide any kind of feedback.
-This response is perfectly understandable at first.
-People often distrust the new and unfamiliar, particularly new efforts to communicate.
+This initial response is perfectly understandable.
+People often distrust the new and unfamiliar, particularly novel efforts to communicate.
 Have faith that response will improve.
-Once people realize that the leader is serious about keeping them informed, listening to their ideas and are being as honest as possible, they will begin to focus on what is most important. - 5.
+Once people realize that the leader is serious about keeping them informed, is genuinely listening to their ideas, and is being as honest as possible, they will begin to focus on what is most important. - 5.
 Offer opportunities for questions and feedback.
 Just because you've said it before doesn't mean everyone understands.
-It takes time for people to digest information, especially if the information is new, unfamiliar, or from a new source.
-Leaders must consider the point of view of their employees, become comfortable with asking open-ended questions and allowing for silence in order to provide plenty of opportunities for team members to digest the inndect information, make comments, express disagreement and ask their own questions.
+It takes time for people to digest information, especially if the information is unfamiliar or from a new source.
+Leaders must consider their employees' points of view, become comfortable with asking open-ended questions and allowing for silence to provide plenty of opportunities for team members to digest the information, make comments, express disagreement and ask their own questions.
 Leaders who are uncomfortable with silence tend to monopolize the conversation and leaders who are uncomfortable with disagreement often become defensive.
-The goal is get others talking and for the leader to demonstrate understanding (not necessarily agreement) of the employees' points of view.
+The goal is to get others talking and for the leader to demonstrate understanding (not necessarily agreement) of employees' points of view.
 When employees feel heard, they will feel more comfortable expressing their opinions and concerns.